Prit2341/Traffic-Management-Using-AI/README.md

 ### Conclusion
 - Using the dynamic model we can effectively reduce the waiting time of the vehicles.
-- Our proposed Traffic managment system with AI improves the performance by over 35% comaparing to Current System.
+- Our proposed Traffic management system with AI improves the performance by over 35% comaparing to Current System.
 - Using the AI model adds an additional functionality to reduce the waiting time of vehicles at their next crossing.
 - Both of these can be implemented using edge computing at the traffic signal itself.
 - It can be implemented with effectively with very little cost.